Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The beauty of it: MVO forces you to distinguish between nice-to-have and must-have.
 This clarity is also valuable in normal operations.

-How to Define MVO: 4 Steps
+How to define MVO: 4 steps

-Step 1: Identify Critical Processes
+Step 1: Identify critical processes

 Ask yourself:

-• Which processes generate direct revenue?
+• Which processes generate revenue directly?

 • Which processes have regulatory consequences if they fail?

-• Which processes directly affect customers?
+• Which processes affect customers directly?

 Typical candidates: